josef-strnadel/josef-strnadel/README.md

   - automate the process of testing applications based on web, GUI etc., of generating a documentation from a source code, ...
   - manage/access UPPAAL remotely, e.g., via a web/API
   - use scripting in Blender
-- 💞️ I’m **looking to collaborate on** projects & publishing results, on leading student internships, theses & projects and on the design, modeling, analysis & implementation of systems
+- 💞️ I’m **looking to collaborate on**
+  - projects & publishing results
+  - leading student internships, theses & projects
+  - the design, modeling, analysis & implementation of systems

 - 📫 **You can reach me**, e.g., via my [private email](mailto:josef.strnadel@gmail.com) or my [work contact](https://www.fit.vut.cz/person/strnadel/)